ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 -   `ORDER BY` — The sorting key.

-    A tuple of columns or arbitrary expressions.
+    A tuple of column names or arbitrary expressions.
 Example: `ORDER BY (CounterID, EventDate)`.

+    ClickHouse uses the sorting key as a primary key if the primary key is not defined obviously by the `PRIMARY KEY` clause.

     Use the `ORDER BY tuple()` syntax, if you don't need sorting.
-In this case, ClickHouse stores data in the order of inserting.
-If you want to save data order when inserting data by `INSERT ...
-SELECT` queries, set [max_insert_threads = 1](../../../operations/settings/settings.md#settings-max-insert-threads).

-    To select data in the initial order, use [single-threaded](../../../operations/settings/settings.md#settings-max_threads) `SELECT` queries.
+See [Selecting the Primary Key](#selecting-the-primary-key).

 -   `PARTITION BY` — The [partitioning key](custom-partitioning-key.md).
 Optional.